 Сlassic French pralines

-LE BONHEUR pralines combine a classic French pralines recipe with the original taste of natural ingredients.
-Every piece is made with love, because we know that our emotions influence the quality of the product just as much as the ingredients do.
-We pick and toast the nuts, extract basil oil, choose seasonal berries and make creamy caramel of fresh cream, for we believe that sweets, just like life, need everything natural and whole-hearted.
+Every piece of LE BONHEUR pralines is made with love, because we know that our emotions influence the quality of the product just as much as the ingredients do.
+We pick and toast the nuts, extract basil oil, choose seasonal berries and make creamy caramel of fresh cream, for we believe that sweets, just like life, need everything whole-hearted.

 We are in constant search for something new—we discover new places, find inspiration in nature, art, the smell of spices and flowers, the sound of waves crashing on the shore, and rejoice seeing the first season’s snowfall just like children.
 Laurent Moreno puts this inspiration into seasonal pralines collections so that you can share the happiness with your loved ones.

 The story of Le Bonheur and Laurent Moreno dates back to autumn 2008, lobby of the Hôtel Costes, rue Saint-Honoré in Paris.
 This is when Laurent first discovers the brand SCHASTYE (Le Bonheur) restaurants and a new confectionery project of the same name in Saint Petersburg.
 The idea inspired him to take up the kitchen of SCHASTYE (Le Bonheur) as a pastry chef.